AAF20/Self-Unaware_Adversarial_Multi-Armed_Bandits_with_Switching_Costs/README.md

 To further validate and complement the theoretical findings, we conduct extensive performance evaluations over synthetic data constructed by non-stochastic MAB environment simulations, and wireless spectrum measurement data collected in real-world experiment.

 ### Algorithm 1: Play-OR-Observe with Switching Costs (PORO-SC)
+The first proposed algorithm, Play-OR-Observe with Switching Costs (PORO-SC) algorithm, is suitable for a self-unaware player with no observation capability in the playing round.
+For this player, either play or reward observation is feasible within each round.
+Therefore, at each round, the player decides whether to play or observe, then chooses an arm for the decision it made.
+By playing an arm, the player gains the arm's reward, but the player cannot observe the reward amount.
+By observing an arm, on the other hand, the player only observes the reward amount on the chosen arm, but cannot gaining it.
+At any round, if the player decides to play or observe an arm different than the arm played or observed in the previous round, the player incurs a switching cost.

 <img width="484" alt="Screen Shot 2021-08-05 at 9 13 04 AM" src="https://user-images.githubusercontent.com/75192031/128355829-f8b31cea-761c-471c-a406-64adc239ec67.png">